Help Us Help You

 We'll be specific about what we need from you so if you're even unsure about what to copy from this site, please do let us know!

-You could either be using Basecamp Classic, Basecamp 2, or Basecamp 3.
+You could be using Basecamp 4, Basecamp 2, or Basecamp Classic.
 You can see the visual differences here:

 You can also tell what version you're using by looking at the URL in the address bar of your page:

-Open the app and tap on the "Me" icon on the bottom righthand side of the page.
-Now look to the top left of the page and you'll see a gear icon ⚙.
-Past your notifications and your profile, you'll see a section for support and your exact version under "What's new?"
+Open the app and tap on the "My stuff" icon on the bottom righthand side of the page.
+Scroll down and tap on the "⚙ Personal settings" option.
+Under your notifications and your profile, you'll see a section for support and your exact version next to "What's new?"

-Open the desktop app and click on "Basecamp 3" tab on the menu bar.
+Open the desktop app and click the "Basecamp 3" tab on the menu bar.
 You'll see what version you're using in a lighter font.
-In this example, it's Version 2.1.0:
+In this example, it's Version 2.2.5:

-Open the desktop app and click on "Basecamp 3" in the top left menu bar.
+Open the desktop app and click the "Basecamp 3" button in the top left menu bar.
 You'll see what version you're using in a lighter font.
 In this example, it's Version 2.1.0:

 Sometimes a troubleshooting journey will lead the support team to ask you to generate an HAR file.
 It's a log that of network requests while the issue at hand is occurring that we'll review.
 It's wonderful for analysis!
 Just as wonderful is Zendesk's support page on how to generate that HAR file!
 Here's their guide on how to generate that file for us using different browsers.